alanionita/100-days-of-code/r1-log.md

 ### R1D10
 Project #5 - Word-And-Character Count.
 Went back to revise, organize and clean up code.
 Biggest difference was adding in regex to the .split method to handle line breaks and spaces.
 App is 100% good to go.

+### R1D11
+Project #5 - Word-And-Character Count.
+Went back to add ARIA markup for screen readers.
+Learned a decent amount about aria-live but couldn't get the screen reader to quite read out the full text the way I wanted.
+Will in the AM.